 - Japan Knitting Books

 - Finger Knitting Books

 - Knitting Magazines

 Knitting Books Inspire and Delight!

-There are heaps of knitting books covering knitting patterns, knitting help, knitting stitches, knitting techniques, and tutorials.
+There are many knitting books covering knitting help, knitting stitches, knitting techniques, and tutorials.
 Most with stunning photography.

-The best knitting books can guide you a project you’re tackling.
+The best knitting books guide you on a knitting project you’re tackling.
 Great for inspiration on what to knit next.